Creating your first Blueprint

 From the sidebar, open Blueprints.

 Enter a Name.
 Use the same name as your POS product where possible — it makes linking easier later.
-Examples: Cappuccino, Holiday Gift Box, Starter Kit.
+Examples: Cappuccino, Holiday Gift Box.

 Select the Location this Blueprint applies to.
 Each Blueprint is tied to one shop, because components live at specific locations.